Jlim331/escape-room/pseudocode.md

 # Pseudocode
-Player will first be in a room where they will see a Cabinet, Chest, Bookcase, Painting and a Desk They will have a choice to explore each of the option To beat the game player must collect all three keys Cabinet will bring another set of options to search through the Cabinet
-    In the pocket of the t-shirt, there will be a note Chest will open and the player will find a note
-    Note will say "red"
-Bookcase will have a books on it with various colors
-    One will be red and, once the book is open a key is dropped Painting will have no options until the player has found the note in the cabinet Desk will contain a key once it is moved

-pseudocode
 Player will spawn in a room where the escape room will commence, they have 50 turns to get out of the room the only way to get out of the room is to find the three keys hidden in the room in the room the player will be able to see a cabinet, chest, bookcase, exit, painting, desk,  shelve, table chair, and door with locks on it